Ben-Rapkin-Oberlin/Econ312/README.md

 ### Machine Learning and Data

-**requirements.txt**
+**frontend**
+[Directory] Houses the front end and most functional elements of the project.

+**frontend/requirements.txt**
 [File] List of all the dependencies.
 This is installed via the shell scripts above

-**frontend**
-[Directory] Houses the front end and most functional elements of the project.

 **frontend/model**
 [Directory] Holds the algorithms and their corresponding csv files.